ovity/octotree/README.md

 ## Octotree

-Browser extension (Chrome, Firefox, Opera and Safari) that displays a code tree on GitHub.
-Great for exploring project source code without having to download many repositories to your machine.
+Browser extension (Chrome, Firefox, Opera and Safari) that helps you explore source code and perform code review effectively on GitHub.

 **Features**